 Short vs. Long-Term Health Effects of Wine

 In some ways, drinking a bottle of wine a day may seem innocent.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines a standard wine bottle as 750 milliliters.
-There are roughly five glasses (5 oz) of wine in one bottle.
+One bottle has roughly five glasses (5 oz) of wine.
 According to the Centers for Disease Control and Prevention (CDC), moderate drinking entails one glass of wine per day for women and two per day for men.
 Consuming alcohol above moderate drinking standards significantly increases the potential risk of short-term harm, such as injuries and chronic illnesses.

 Drinking a bottle of wine a day by yourself suggests rates of alcohol use categorized as binge drinking.
 A 2018 study published in The Lancet found that drinks consumed above moderate standards, outlined by the CDC, increase the risk of stroke, fatal aneurysm, heart failure, and death.

 In 2015, 66.7 million people in the United States reported binge drinking in the past month.
 Research also suggests that alcohol can numb the mind so that people forget their inhibitions and concerns.
 Symptoms of anxiety and depression may subside temporarily, but other short-term effects carry serious consequences.

 Alcohol affects both the body and mind.
 There are physical and psychological consequences to the overconsumption of alcohol, whether it’s wine, beer, or spirits.

 Short-Term Effects of Daily Wine Drinking

 Many Americans believe occasional wine consumption, regardless of the quantity consumed, is safe and may even provide health benefits.
 Newer research reveals that there is little evidence to support this claim.